Rio de Janeiro/Galeão International Airport

-Rio de Janeiro/Galeão – Antonio Carlos Jobim International Airport (IATA: GIG, ICAO: SBGL), popularly known by its original name Galeão International Airport, is the main airport serving Rio de Janeiro, Brazil.
-In 2019, it was the country's fourth-busiest airport by passenger traffic.
-It is named after the neighborhood of Galeão.
-Praia do Galeão (Galleon Beach) is located in front of the original passenger terminal (the present passenger terminal of the Brazilian Air Force) and where the galleon Padre Eterno was built in 1663.
-Since 5 January 1999, it is also named after Brazilian musician Antonio Carlos Jobim.
+Rio de Janeiro/Galeão–Antonio Carlos Jobim International Airport (IATA: GIG, ICAO: SBGL), popularly known by its original name Galeão International Airport, is the main international airport serving Rio de Janeiro, Brazil.

+The airport was originally named after the neighborhood of Galeão: Praia do Galeão (Galleon Beach) is located in front of the original passenger terminal (the present passenger terminal of the Brazilian Air Force).
+This beach is the location where the galleon Padre Eterno was built in 1663.
+On January 5, 1999 the name was changed adding a tribute to the Brazilian musician Antonio Carlos Jobim.
 Galeão Airport is explicitly mentioned in his composition Samba do Avião.
-It is the largest airport site in terms of area in Brazil.

-Since 12 August 2014 it has been operated by the concessionary Rio Galeão, a consortium formed by the Brazilian investor Odebrecht and Changi Airport Group, with a minority participation of the government owned company Infraero, the previous operator.
-The new concessionary has been using the brand name RIOgaleão – Aeroporto Internacional Tom Jobim.
+Since August 12, 2014 the airport has been operated by the concessionary Rio Galeão, a consortium formed by the Brazilian investor Odebrecht and Changi Airport Group, with a minority participation of the government owned company Infraero, the previous operator.
+The new concessionary has been using the brand name RIOgaleão–Aeroporto Internacional Tom Jobim.

 Some of its facilities are shared with the Galeão Air Force Base of the Brazilian Air Force.